influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/data_exploration.md

 `GROUP BY <tag_key>,<tag_key>`
 &emsp;&emsp;&emsp;Groups results by more than one tag.
+The order of the [tag keys](/influxdb/v1.0/concepts/glossary/#tag-key) is irrelevant.

 If the query includes a [`WHERE` clause](#the-where-clause) the `GROUP BY` clause must appear after the `WHERE` clause.